cooper/ferret/std/doc/Number.md

 $number.floor
 ```

 Computed property.
-The greatest integer less than or equal to the number.
+Greatest integer less than or equal to the number.